matheusmorais12/Automate-the-Boring-Stuff-with-Python/pythonProject/Chapter 2/README2.md

 | False and True  | True         |
 | False and False | False        |

-  3.The not Operator's Truth Table
+  c.
+The not Operator's Truth Table

 | Expression | Evaluates to |
 |-----------|--------------|